Visit MDA.org/Vote for essential information on polling place accessibility, voting options, and voter rights for people living with disabilities.

 A strategy that has received considerable MDA support involves inhibiting the actions of a naturally occurring protein called myostatin, which limits muscle growth.
 Researchers hope that blocking myostatin may allow muscles to grow larger and stronger.

-Another unique strategy to block the action of myostatin uses gene therapy to introduce follistatin, a naturally occurring inhibitor of myostatin.
+A unique strategy to block the action of myostatin uses gene therapy to introduce follistatin, a naturally occurring inhibitor of myostatin.
 Mice with a DMD-like disease that received genes for the follistatin protein showed an overall increase in body mass and weight of individual muscles.
-Furthermore, monkeys that received follistatin gene transfer had stronger, larger muscles.
-A gene therapy for delivering follistatin to people with DMD called rAAV1.CMV.huFollistatin344 is being developed by Milo Biotechnology.
-This potential therapy has been tested so far in an early-stage clinical trial.
+Preclinical studies of intramuscular delivery of the follistatin gene demonstrated safety and efficacy in enhancing muscle mass.
+A gene therapy delivering follistatin has been tested on BMD patients.5,6 The study concluded that using follistatin early in the disease and focusing on specific muscle groups could boost muscle mass and strength.
+Because it promotes muscle growth, follistatin is a promising option to be used alongside other therapies and needs further investigation for BMD/DMD patients.

 Utrophin boosting